-These four core capabilities are made possible by leveraging digital certificates; their policies, standards, and processes; and a mission-critical Trust Infrastructure that administers the certificates.
+These four core capabilities are made possible by leveraging digital certificates; their policies, standards, and processes; and a mission-critical trust infrastructure.

 Why is the Federal PKI important?

 The Federal PKI is important to federal agencies, other government entities, and businesses that need access to federal facilities or participate in delivering Federal Government services.